8 N Queen St, Suite 700

 While you’re there, don’t forget to look up – the market building dates back to 1889 and features stunning architectural details.

 In addition to daily happenings, Lancaster’s special events add an extra element of excitement to the city.
-From the monthly First and Third Friday events featuring art and live music, to the annual Lancaster Craft Beerfest in late August and Roots & Blues in February, consider planning your trip around these festive occasions.
+From the monthly First and Third Friday events featuring art and live music, to Roots & Blues in February, consider planning your trip around these festive occasions.
 Be sure to check out our events calendar while planning to learn more.

-Some of Lancaster’s best beer can be found Downtown from brewers like Lancaster Brewing Company (known for their Milk Stout, Strawberry Wheat and Hop Hog IPA), Spring House Brewing Company (specializing in flavorful concoctions like the Big Gruesome Chocolate Peanut Butter Stout), and Wacker Brewing Company (brewing German-style beers with roots from the 1800s) – each with their own unique story and brews.
+Some of Lancaster’s best beer can be found Downtown from brewers like Lancaster Brewing Company (known for their Milk Stout, Strawberry Wheat and Hop Hog IPA), Spring House Brewing Company (specializing in flavorful concoctions like the Big Gruesome Chocolate Peanut Butter Stout) - each with their own unique story and brews.

 If spirits and cocktails are more your style, Downtown Lancaster has plenty of those too.
 From Thistle Finch Distillery who is distilling their own rye whiskey, vodka and gin, to a number of restaurants creating artisan cocktails with locally sourced ingredients and house made infusions.

 May we interest you in a little mead?
 This traditional alcoholic beverage is being brewed by Meduseld Meadery here in Lancaster, using honey, water, and yeast.
 While you’re there, try your hand at axe throwing in their indoor throwing range.